 We could not find patterns for many of the following bandana quilts.
 It won’t be hard to stitch up your own without a pattern.
 Simply follow the layout of the quilt in the picture.
-Most use full bandanas, or cut them into triangles (2 or 4 per bandana).
+Most use full bandanas or cut them into triangles (2 or 4 triangles per bandana).

-There is a tutorial for this bandana chevron tablecloth (or quilt top) by Dresden Carrie.
+There is a tutorial for the bandana chevron tablecloth (or quilt top) by Dresden Carrie shown above.
 Be sure to look it over as it has some good tips for working with bandanas.

 This patriotic bandana placemat is from Life in Wonderland.

 We could not find information about the following quilts, therefore we can’t give credit to the designer.
 The design uses four bandanas and would be lovely as a table topper or baby quilt.

 A bandana quilt would be a great first project for a young quilter.
 Learn more about this teen’s quilt at Sylvia’s Stitches.
 Just click here.

 The following quilt was made for a baby.
 Again, we don’t know who to give credit to.